jiacheng-xu/vmf_vae_nlp/README.md

 Figure: the visualization of optimization of how q varies over time for a single example during learning.

-* Gaussian: the KL term tends to pull the model to-wards the prior (moving from μ,σ to μ′,σ′);
+* Gaussian: the KL term tends to pull the model towards the prior (moving from μ,σ to μ′,σ′);
 * vMF: there  is  no such  pressure  towards  a single distribution.
-If we fix the dimension and the kappa, KL term is a constant in the optimization objective.
+If we fix the dimension and the kappa, the KL term is a constant in the optimization objective.

 #### Comparison of the Model
 ![alt text](image/model.jpg "Model")
 Figure: the model architecture.
 The left one is Gaussian and the right one is vMF.
-More details in paper.
+More details in the paper.
 ## Setup
 The environment base is Python 3.6 and Anaconda.